texonica/company-dashboard/memory-bank/roadmap.md

 ## Roadmap Phases

 ### Phase 1: Core Infrastructure (Current)
-- [ ] Explore AITable.ai API capabilities and limitations
+- [x] Explore AITable.ai API capabilities and limitations
   - Discussion: What specific bases and tables will we need?
 What are the authentication requirements?
-  - Decision:
+  - Decision: Use AITable.ai API with custom client implementation
-  - Implementation Notes:
+  - Implementation Notes: Created API client in src/lib/api/aitable.ts with proper error handling
-- [ ] Design backend architecture for AITable.ai integration
+- [x] Design backend architecture for AITable.ai integration
   - Discussion: How will we handle API keys securely?
 What caching strategy will we use?
-  - Decision:
+  - Decision: Use Next.js API routes as a secure proxy for AITable.ai API calls; store API keys in environment variables
-  - Implementation Notes:
+  - Implementation Notes: Implemented in src/app/api/projects and src/app/api/clients
 - [ ] Create authentication system design
   - Discussion: What auth method best balances security with usability for Texonica staff?
-  - Decision:
+  - Decision: Use Firebase for authentication with optional dev bypass
-  - Implementation Notes:
+  - Implementation Notes: Initial Firebase setup in src/lib/firebase.ts
-- [ ] Set up development environment
+- [x] Set up development environment
   - Discussion: What local setup will best match production while maintaining developer productivity?
-  - Decision:
+  - Decision: Next.js development server with environment variables
-  - Implementation Notes:
+  - Implementation Notes: Created .env.local for configuration

-### Phase 2: Basic Dashboard Framework
+### Phase 2: Basic Dashboard Framework (Current)
 - [ ] Implement user authentication
-  - Discussion:
+  - Discussion: How to balance security with ease of use?
-  - Decision:
+  - Decision: Firebase authentication with development bypass for testing
-  - Implementation Notes:
+  - Implementation Notes: Created AuthWrapper, ProtectedRoute, and RoleProtected components
-- [ ] Create dashboard layout and navigation
+- [x] Create dashboard layout and navigation
-  - Discussion:
+  - Discussion: What layout best organizes the various data panels?
-  - Decision:
+  - Decision: Sidebar navigation with main content area
-  - Implementation Notes:
+  - Implementation Notes: Created Navigation and DashboardContent components
-- [ ] Develop core UI components
+- [x] Develop core UI components
-  - Discussion:
+  - Discussion: What component library provides the most flexibility?
-  - Decision:
+  - Decision: Use shadcn/ui and Radix for accessible components with Tailwind styling
-  - Implementation Notes:
+  - Implementation Notes: Set up component library and implemented basic UI
-- [ ] Implement secure API proxy for AITable.ai
+- [x] Implement secure API proxy for AITable.ai
-  - Discussion:
+  - Discussion: How to securely handle API credentials?
-  - Decision:
+  - Decision: Environment variables for API keys; Next.js API routes for secure proxy
-  - Implementation Notes:
+  - Implementation Notes: Created API routes for projects and clients

-### Phase 3: Financial Reporting Panels
+### Phase 3: Financial Reporting Panels (Next)
 - [ ] Define key financial metrics and KPIs
-  - Discussion:
+  - Discussion: What metrics are most important for Texonica's financial tracking?
   - Decision:
   - Implementation Notes:
 - [ ] Design financial reporting UI
-  - Discussion:
+  - Discussion: How to present financial data clearly and intuitively?
   - Decision:
   - Implementation Notes:
 - [ ] Implement data visualization components
-  - Discussion:
+  - Discussion: What visualization types best represent financial data?
-  - Decision:
+  - Decision: Use Tremor and D3.js for data visualization
-  - Implementation Notes:
+  - Implementation Notes: Initial D3.js setup in package.json
 - [ ] Create export functionality
-  - Discussion:
+  - Discussion: What export formats are most useful?
   - Decision:
   - Implementation Notes: